Trump fires defense secretary in post-election reckoning after policy splits | Politics

 Representative Adam Smith, the Democrat who leads the House Armed Services Committee, condemned Trump's decision as "childish" and "reckless."
 Trump said on Twitter that Christopher Miller, director of the National Counterterrorism Center, was taking over as acting secretary of defense.

-"Mark Esper has been terminated," Trump said in a tweet, adding that Miller would be acting secretary "effective immediately."
-A U.S. defense official, speaking on condition of anonymity, said White House Chief of Staff Mark Meadows called Esper to alert him that Trump would be firing him through Twitter.
+"Mark Esper has been terminated," Trump wrote in a tweet, adding that Miller would be acting secretary "effective immediately."
+U.S. defense officials, speaking on condition of anonymity, said White House Chief of Staff Mark Meadows called Esper minutes ahead of time to alert him that Trump would be firing him through Twitter.

 As Trump put into motion a quick, unceremonious exit for Esper, Miller arrived at the Pentagon building just an hour or so after Trump's announcement -- before the Pentagon itself had even issued a statement acknowledging Esper's dismissal.
 It was unclear if Esper was still in the building at the time Miller arrived.

 Sources said Esper had long been preparing for his resignation or dismissal following last week's election, particularly if Trump were to win a second term in office.
 The fact that he dismissed Esper even after losing the election, however, was not a given.
+In a letter to the Defense Department issued early Monday evening, Esper said he was stepping aside aware that "there is much more we could accomplish."

+Esper commended the military for remaining "apolitical," a refrain that he often used and which Trump's opponents saw as implicit criticism of the president's attempts to portray the military as his constituency amid defense budget hikes.
 MORE FIRINGS?

 Paul Frymer, professor of politics at Princeton University, said Trump's firing-via-Twitter was "typical of his whole presidency" and cautioned it could spell danger for Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, who has also clashed with Trump.
 "He can’t control his impulses or temper and he demands loyalty to him over policy, constitution or anything else," Frymer said.